-Are you on the lookout for fabulous patio ideas?
-With spring well and truly on its way, it’s the perfect time to update your space.
+Are you on the lookout for some beautiful new patio ideas?
+With summer well and truly on its way, it's the perfect time to refresh your space.

-A patio is often the epicentre of our garden design ideas – a space for alfresco entertaining, dining, lounging, or cooking.
-But as well as being functional, it needs to look the part, too.
-With the right accessories and furniture, there's plenty of opportunities to smarten up your space and let it shine.
+A patio is often the epicenter of our garden – a space for alfresco entertaining, dining, lounging, or cooking.
+But as well as being functional, it needs to look the part.
+With the right accessories, color schemes, paving choices and furniture, there are plenty of opportunities to smarten up your space and let it shine.

 To help you transform a drab stretch of slabs into a welcoming zone to be proud of, we've rounded up tons of gorgeous patio ideas.
 Whether you have an extensive sweep of paving or a small balcony, you're bound to find an idea you love below.